Image from Neeta Lulla

 That’s interesting.
 Having watched the industry evolve as you said, what changes have you noticed within the Indian fashion landscape?

 See, the Indian landscape has gone through a diametrical shift.
-It has gone through a 360-degree shift.
-Predominantly because of the fact that the information that was not available to us earlier is now readily available, you know like they say “koot koot kar bhara hain”.
+Predominantly because of the fact that the information that was not available to us earlier is now readily available.
+You know like they say ‘koot koot kar bhara hain’.
 In this context, it would mean a burst of information and knowledge.
 Where there used to be very few players in the fashion industry, now, we are seeing a lot of people who have taken the fashion business very seriously.
 There were hardly any brands available earlier.
-Today you have international brands coming in to the country as well as new brands being created on the daily and it’s raining and pouring brands.
-And, most importantly, the world has woken up to India as a fashion-forward nation; a country that can offer so much creative talent, vision, weaves, fabrics, textures, embroideries.
+Today you have international brands coming in to the country as well as new brands created on the daily.
+It’s raining and pouring brands.

+Lastly, the world has woken up to India as a fashion-forward nation; a country that can offer so much creative talent, vision, weaves, fabrics, textures, embroideries.
 I’ve seen so many Indian designers at the red carpet or showing at global fashion weeks.
-So, the perception of India is completely changing!
+The perception of India is completely changing!

-I always wanted to keep Indian heritage alive through my pieces.
+I always wanted to keep Indian heritage alive through my collections.
 I’ve seen so many young girls look at sari, maybe a kanjivaram, and say, “This is not for me, this is for my mother.
 It’s a very mummy sari.”

 What I started doing as a designer was, using my own aesthetic sensibilities from the Edwardian era, using Indian fabrics and creating looks that were global and stylised in their form.
 That became my style identity.
-By the time ‘Devdas’ released, I received so many letters from girls to tell me that they have finally opened their mother’s and grandmother’s closets and taken out their saris to wear with a t-shirt or some other contemporary blouse.
+By the time Devdas released, I received so many letters from girls to tell me that they have finally opened their mother’s and grandmother’s closets and taken out their saris to wear with a t-shirt or some other contemporary blouse.
 So many of them expressed gratitude for giving them this inspiration.
 So, suddenly, the mummy sari underwent a modernisation of sorts.
 And that is how I try to keep weaves alive.

 Do you have a particularly memorable project you worked on where you have used traditional Indian techniques in your designs?

-There was a collection I did using kalamkari which are essentially paintings done on fabric.
-It is typically done with natural dyes made from organic raw resources like mustard oil, cow dung, vegetables.
-What happens then is, the kalamkari fabrics begin to smell.
-The artisans who hand paint these are typically very old, and aging so it is a dying craft.
-I decided to incorporate kalamkari applique in a collection of gowns I was designing, and it seemed to work like a dream.
+I decided to incorporate kalamkari appliqué in a collection of gowns I was designing, and it seemed to work like a dream.
 I had that collection for almost four seasons, around two years.
 And again, kalamkari is one of those techniques that younger people may look at as a mummy thing, but this collection had a contemporary appeal because of the velvet and sheer fabrics I had used.

 Trend cycles must be so intimidating for younger, aspiring designers.
 What advice do you have for people who want to enter into this world right now?